Sunday, September 30, 2018

 Linda C. Lee

 All those entries get hits throughout the year, but on September 11, they get more.
-I have had actual friends of these people leave a comment, thanking me for doing this.
-Project 2,996 seems to be operating mainly on this Pinterest this year, and I have no desire to add another time-wasting site to my online life.
+People who were friends of these people leave a comment, thanking me for doing this.
+Project 2,996 seems to be operating mainly on Pinterest this year, and I have no desire to add another time-wasting site to my online life.
 So what you see here is my only way of participating.

 I updated this page I originally did in 2012, rather than try and do it completely over.
 Project 2996 has idled to a halt, I believe, as well it should.
 It's no use trying to keep anger alive after so much time has passed.
 This is a reminder to live each moment to the fullest: one morning these people got up, went to work or to the airport expecting an ordinary day, and never came home.